-Planned Activity - 2024
+Planned Activity - 2025

-The Company will seek to continue with the activities outlined in the operations review in addition to assessing various opportunities to secure producing or high-quality and low risk speculative assets in on-shore North America and Europe, as well as any other viable opportunities that may arise globally.
+The Company will seek to continue with the activities outlined in the operations review in addition to assessing various opportunities to secure producing or high-quality and low risk speculative assets globally.

 Competent person statement

 The technical information provided has been compiled by Mr Greg Channon, Non-executive Director of Xstate Resources Limited.
 Mr Channon is a qualified geologist with over 35 years technical, commercial and management experience in exploration, appraisal and development, and transportation of oil and gas and mineral and energy resources.
 Mr Channon has reviewed the results, procedures and data contained in this report and has consented to the inclusion of the above information in the form and context in which it appears.